Permits

 Swiss permits

-Despite the fact that Switzerland is not a member of the EU, the same conditions apply to EU/EFTA citizens wishing to live and work on Swiss territory.
+Despite the fact that Switzerland is not a member of the EU, the same conditions apply to EU/EFTA citizens wishing to live and work in Switzerland.
 Switzerland has signed the freedom of movement agreement as part of the bilateral agreement with the EU, allowing EU-27/EFTA citizens to enter, reside and work in the country.

-Obtaining a work permit in Switzerland relies on different factors: whether (1) the applicant is an EU-27/EFTA citizen, (2) holds a work contract, (3) number of permits available per canton (annual quotas), and (4) the level of skills and expertise held by the applicant.
-Only skilled workers can be hired from the non-EU job market, preferably in fields recognised being in shortage of specialists.
+Obtaining a work permit in Switzerland depends on different factors: (1) whether the applicant is an EU-27/EFTA citizen, (2) holds a work contract, (3) the number of permits available per canton (annual quotas), and (4) the skill level and expertise held by the applicant.
+Only skilled workers can be hired from the non-EU job market, preferably in fields recognised as suffering from a shortage of specialists.

-Residency permits can also be obtained for foreigners over 55 planning to retire in Switzerland, under specific conditions.
+Residency permits can also be obtained for foreigners over 55 years old planning to retire in Switzerland, under specific conditions.

 Essential Guide to Swiss Immigration

-Navigate the Swiss immigration system without any issues affecting you and your family.
+Navigate the Swiss immigration system with ease.
 Find key answers about permit procedures, work authorizations and naturalization pathways here.
 Contact our team today for expert guidance and support.

 5'000+